Naomi Neilson Howard, Founder, and CEO

 The Design Bridge between Chic and Country

 At the intersection of modern design and ancient tradition, the modern rustic home celebrates the juxtaposition of chic and country, of old and new, of rough textures and clean lines.
-Because it’s not tethered to any one style or era, the style has real staying power and can work as well in a modestly sized urban loft as in a rambling rural farmhouse.
-No matter the setting or the size, this style favors wide-open spaces — in particular grand farmhouse-style kitchens with exposed beams.
+Because it’s not tethered to any one style or era, the style has real staying power.
+For example, it can work just as well in a modestly sized urban loft as in a rambling rural farmhouse.
+No matter the setting or the size, this style favors wide-open spaces.
+In particular, it favors grand farmhouse-style kitchens with exposed beams.
 This little bit country/little bit rock ’n’ roll aesthetic mingles down-home comfort with high-end luxury.
-Think of a dramatic double vanity in the master bath that’s artisan-built from reclaimed wood, but underfoot are heated tile floors and overhead energy-efficient lighting.
+Think of a dramatic double vanity in the master bath that’s artisan-built from reclaimed wood.
+Meanwhile, underfoot are heated tile floors and overhead energy-efficient lighting.
 Or, imagine sleek modern chairs gathered around a farm table.

 Natural-Born and Natural Minded

-Inside and out, this style reflects nature: in its tendency to have large windows that invite the outside in, its emphasis on sustainable design and its use of natural materials and earthy colors.
-Not the place for splashy colors or wallpapers, the home relies on soft, simple colors and fabulous solid fabrics for its upholstery and linens.
-From floor to ceiling, texture is favored over color; the ceiling might be lined with planks of reclaimed wood or punctuated by rustic beams.
+Inside and out, this style reflects nature.
+It tends to have large windows that invite the outside in.
+It emphasizes sustainable design and uses natural materials and earthy colors.
+Not the place for splashy colors or wallpapers, the home relies on soft, simple colors and fabulous solid fabrics.
+From floor to ceiling, texture is favored over color.
+The ceiling might be lined with planks of reclaimed wood or punctuated by rustic beams.
 Wood or stained concrete floors are layered with rugs made from natural materials — jute, sisal, even repurposed hides.
 Dramatic feature walls are often made of wood or stone.

-These homes are likely to include materials that are reclaimed and given a “second life.”
-Through repurposing, a traditional material can acquire new life, such as a wine barrel that’s been repurposed into a bath vanity, a tractor wheel reinvented as a chandelier or a bucolic barn door reimagined for interior use.
-Some materials are completely transformed: copper wiring and pipes can be melted down and turned into a modern farmhouse sink for the kitchen.
+These homes are likely to include reclaimed materials given a “second life.”
+Through repurposing, a traditional material can acquire new life.
+Such as a wine barrel that’s been repurposed into a bath vanity, a tractor wheel reinvented as a chandelier or a bucolic barn door reimagined for interior use.
+Some materials are completely transformed.
+Copper wiring and pipes can melt down and turn into a modern farmhouse sink for the kitchen.
 This design style includes an overall ethos of sustainability.
-Reusing, reclaiming and recycling are part of any modern design and fit perfectly into the lifestyle of the homeowner who is comfortable with this urban rustic aesthetic.
+Reusing, reclaiming and recycling are part of any modern design.
+It fits perfectly into the lifestyle of the homeowner who is comfortable with this urban rustic aesthetic.

 Time to Shine: Metal, Stone, and Concrete

-What allowances are made for glitz come in the form of metals like copper, nickel, iron and zinc, taking center stage in the kitchen and bath on sinks, range hoods, fixtures, faucets, and hardware.
+Glitz comes in the form of metals like copper, nickel, iron and zinc.
+They take center stage in the kitchen and bath on sinks, range hoods, fixtures, faucets, and hardware.
 That’s because these materials are luxe by nature, as are marble and soapstone countertops.
-Speaking of stone, the stone fireplace is often a centerpiece.
+Similarly, the stone fireplace is often a centerpiece.
 Concrete is also finding its way onto countertops and floors, and into the bathroom and kitchen in the form of sinks.
 The no-nonsense, industrial appeal of concrete is undeniably modern and plays well with the warmth of wood and other natural materials.
 Plus, it’s naturally more environmentally friendly than porcelain, glass and ceramic, and is one of the least energy intensive materials one can specify in a bathroom design.
-Concrete can be made to be even more energy efficient — and stronger — by adding sustainable materials such as natural plant fibers to the mix.
+Concrete can be even more energy efficient — and stronger — by adding sustainable materials such as natural plant fibers to the mix.

 The Soul of Artisan Design

-The future-forward design is sometimes associated with a cold and impersonal aesthetic, but modern rustic homes are anything but — instead embracing character and imperfection.
+The future-forward design is sometimes associated with a cold and impersonal aesthetic.
+However, modern rustic homes are anything but.
+Instead they embrace character and imperfection.
 That’s because many of the textures so intrinsic to this style are created by the human hand, as in a hand-hammered copper bathtub or hand-scraped hardwood floors.
 True artisan-made products don’t just contribute beauty and uniqueness to space, they also exude a sense of the culture and heritage of the artisans who crafted them.
 Whether created with hundreds-of-years-old techniques used by American artisans or thousands-of-years-old traditions handed down through generations of international craftspeople, each piece can be a window into the history and soul of people, past and present.